nsidc/pmesdr/README.md

    getting this string directly from gsx.
 The python gsx package should set the epoch time so that this assumption and hardcoded epoch can be removed from `meas_meta_setup`.

+2. `udunits` TBD issues related to negative hours v2.2.25 is required, v2.2.28 is broken; and an issue has been opened with Unidata

+3. `udunits` TBD issues with 60 seconds vs rolling to next level

 ## Operational Instructions